 - Wait for a few seconds, and check, a new drive would pop.

 Mount VHD/VHDX Using Disk Management Console

 In this second method, we’re using Windows Disk Management Console.
 Go through the steps below:

-- Right-click on Windows icon.
+- Right-click on the Windows icon.

 - From the list, select Disk Management.

 - Click on the action and select Attach VHD.